suryatresna/hugo-storie/content/about.md

 # About Me

-Hello guys, my name Surya and i hobby code and workaround with software
+Hello guys, Welcom to my site.
+My name Surya Tresna and I'm a Developer Programmer, Now working at Tokopedia with position Software Engineer.
+I love code and enjoy with code.
+This site i built with Hugo Framework - as you know Hugo is adoption Serverless.

+By the way, email me to [surya.tresna@gmail.com](mailto:surya.tresna@gmail.com) and keep in touch with me.